Einhornhool/100-days-of-code/r1-log.md

 ### R1D26
 Still working on the random quote machine for fCC and somehow I can't get it to access a random object from an array.
 I either get all the quotes or undefined.

+### R1D27
+Finally used the fCC community to find a solution to my problem with the random quote machine and solved it.
+Now I'm fighting with the Twitter share button.